kjk2010/AmpliPi-POE-Touchscreen/README.md

 Note: WiFi functionality on the ESP32-PoE is not available in this repo.
 If WiFi is needed, use the WiFi repo: https://github.com/kjk2010/AmpliPi-Touchscreen-Keypad

 #### To do items for first release
-- [ ] Add local inputs to source selection screen
-- [ ] Add remote update support, either from and AmpliPi server or GitHub
+- [ ] Add remote update support from GitHub
+- [ ] Fix bug where top source bar is blank on startup if source is "None"
+- [x] Add local inputs on source selection screen
 - [x] Add support for stream commands: Play/Pause, Next, Stop, Like

 #### Finished items